DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 {{< img src="synthetics/browser_tests/browser_test_vft2.mp4" alt="Create a variable from an HTTP request in a Browser test" video="true" width="80%" >}}

-Once created this variable can be used in the following steps of your browser test.
+Once created, this variable can be used in the following steps of your browser test.

 ## Using variables